 Below I have provided a great video explaining the basic considerations you will need to look at when reviewing the power requirements for your woodshop.

 Ensure you consult a professional electrician when considering your woodshop electrical requirements.
 They will tell you specifically what you will need to match the above list and your specific woodshop requirements to ensure a safe and code-compliant woodshop.

 Woodworkers generate a lot of woodshop waste material.
 Most of us woodworkers are frugal and attempt to use the wood for anything despite how small because we don’t like to waste any species of wood.

 What do we do with the waste or also know as our scrape pile?
 There are many things that can be used from scrap wood.
 We can make them purposeful.
 Below is a small list of ideas you can use the scrap wood for.

 - Shop Storage

 - Clamping protection

-Wood shop waste depending on the size can also be used for mulch, small animal bedding and in glue to fill holes on wood shop projects which warrant a fix.
+Woodshop waste depending on the size can also be used for mulch, small animal bedding, and glue to fill holes on woodshop projects which warrant a fix.